PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 09:27:47
+Last updated: 2024-04-05 09:28:20
-Random Quote: Rule Number One: Don't ever fall in love with a straight girl. - Alex Vause
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah